karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 public class UkShippingProviderFactory : ShippingProviderFactory {
-    public override IShippingProvider CreateStandardShippingProvider
+	public override IShippingProvider CreateStandardShippingProvider()
 											=> new YodelShippingProvider();
-    public override IShippingProvider CreateExpressShippingProvider
+	public override IShippingProvider CreateExpressShippingProvider()
 											=> new RoyalMailShippingProvider();
 }

-public class GermanyShippingProviderFactory : ShippingProviderFactory {
+public class RoyalMailShippingProvider : IShippingProvider {
-    public override IShippingProvider CreateStandardShippingProvider
-                                            => new DeutschePostShippingProvider();
-    public override IShippingProvider CreateExpressShippingProvider
-                                            => new DHLShippingProvider();
+	public string GetCourierName() => "Royal Mail";
+	public string GetCourierCountryCode() => "UK";
 }

-public class ShoppingCart
+// Extendable as it handles any time of present or future Shipping Provider Factory.
+// e.g. Imagine we introduce French shipping later.
+No need for code changes in here. public class ShoppingCart
 {
-	private readonly ShippingProviderFactory _factory;
+	private readonly ShippingProviderFactory _shippingProviderFactory;

-	public ShoppingCart(ShippingProviderFactory factory)
+	public ShoppingCart(ShippingProviderFactory shippingProviderFactory)
 	{
-		_factory = factory;
+		_shippingProviderFactory = shippingProviderFactory;
 	}

+	public string Checkout(bool isExpressShipping)
+	{
+		var shippingProvider = isExpressShipping ?
+								_shippingProviderFactory.CreateExpressShippingProvider() :
+								_shippingProviderFactory.CreateStandardShippingProvider();

+		var shippingProviderName = shippingProvider.GetCourierName();

+		// Note:
+		// This translation bit violates OCP but our example doesn't revolve around this
+		// so ignore it... assume we're following the rule of three to refactor this out. if (shippingProvider.GetCourierCountryCode() == "DE")
+		{
+			return $"Ihr Zustellkurier ist: {shippingProviderName}";
 		}
+		else
+		{
+			return $"Your delivery courier is: {shippingProviderName}";
+		};
+	}
+}

 var shoppingCart = new ShoppingCart(new UkShippingProviderFactory());
-var shoppingCart = new ShoppingCart(new GermanyShippingProviderFactory());
+shoppingCart = new ShoppingCart(new GermanyShippingProviderFactory());
 ```

 ## Conclusion

-TL;DR - If you find yourself with a class that has to be compatible with a family of sub-classes, however should be decoupled with regards to how those types are created, then consider one of the variations of the Factory Pattern.
+TL;DR - If you find yourself with a class that has to be compatible with a family of sub-classes, however should be decoupled with regards to how those types are created, consider one of the variations of the Factory Pattern.

-By moving out object creation logic in to a factory, we apply the Single Responsibility Principle through ensuring our `ShoppingCart` is told what shipping provider it is using, rather than leave it asking the question of "which shipping provider do I need, in order to correctly calculate the prices?" ([Tell don't ask](https://martinfowler.com/bliki/TellDontAsk.html)).
+By moving out object creation logic in to a factory, we apply the Single Responsibility Principle through ensuring our `ShoppingCart` is told what shipping provider it is using, rather than leave it asking "which shipping provider do I need, to correctly calculate the prices?" ([Tell don't ask](https://martinfowler.com/bliki/TellDontAsk.html)).
 We also get the Open/Closed Principle for free too, since every time we need to introduce a brand new `Vehicle` or `ShippingProvider`, we can do so without having to change any code within the `ShoppingCart`.

 If you spot any mistakes, do let me know in the comments below!